jchavarri/javierchavarri.com/src/pages/react-server-side-rendering-and-hydration-with-native-ocaml.md

   - "OCaml"
 ---

-A few years ago, [Dan Abramov mentioned](https://twitter.com/dan_abramov/status/942859338472882176) —to my surprise— that it would be relatively easy to have React server side renderer implemented in a different language:
+A while back, [Dan Abramov mentioned](https://twitter.com/dan_abramov/status/942859338472882176) —to my surprise— that it would be relatively easy to have React server side renderer implemented in a different language:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">RDS doesn&#39;t need the reconciler so it&#39;s easy to rewrite by hand.
 It&#39;s about 1kloc: <a href="https://t.co/ymAiLBl2Il">https://t.co/ymAiLBl2Il</a></p>&mdash; Dan Abramov (@dan_abramov) <a href="https://twitter.com/dan_abramov/status/942859338472882176?ref_src=twsrc%5Etfw">December 18, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I have been wanting to explore using OCaml to implement that server renderer.
-But due to laziness, instead of rewriting it from scratch, I took an existing library that allows to build statically correct HTML ([TyXML](https://github.com/ocsigen/tyxml)), and used it to render HTML server side, that can later on be picked up and hydrated by [ReasonReact](https://reasonml.github.io/reason-react/).
+I kept thinking about this regularly, and at some point started wondering how cool it would be to explore using OCaml to implement that server renderer.

+But due to ~~laziness~~ lack of time, instead of rewriting it from scratch, I took an existing library that allows to build statically correct HTML ([TyXML](https://github.com/ocsigen/tyxml)), and used it to render HTML server side, that can later on be picked up and hydrated by [ReasonReact](https://reasonml.github.io/reason-react/).

 The results from the experiment seem promising.
 The [Reason](reasonml.github.io/) syntax and the JSX extension for TyXML allow the code of the components to be shared between both native and browser environments.